Nurses are crucial to the effective functioning of a medical facility, providing quality patient care with empathy and expertise.

 Licensed Practical Nurse (LPN) Overview

 To understand the difference between a practical nurse and an RN, it’s important to know the duties and skills associated with each role.
-Licensed practical nurses (LPNs) work under the direction of registered nurses (RNs) and doctors to provide basic nursing care to patients.
+Licensed practical nurses (LPNs) work under the direction of registered nurses and doctors to provide basic nursing care to patients.

 LPNs must complete a state-approved, one-year training program at an accredited technical school or community college.
-These programs include both classroom study and supervised clinical practice.
+These programs include classroom study and supervised clinical practice.
 Coursework covers health-related topics such as biology, anatomy, nursing, pharmacology and human diseases.
 This training prepares LPNs to provide patient care to those who are sick, disabled, convalescing, or injured.

 LPN program graduates can apply their skills in a variety of careers.
 LPN duties often include providing basic patient care such as changing bandages, checking vital signs, inserting catheters, and helping patients bathe or dress.
-They are also responsible for monitoring patients’ health status and reporting any concerns to their supervisor.
+They are also responsible for monitoring patients’ health status and reporting any concerns to their supervisors.
 LPNs work with patients in hospitals, private practices, mental health centers, and other medical facilities.

 Registered Nurse (RN) Overview